pangenome/sweepga/README.md

 ## What it does

-SweepGA chains mappings into large syntenic scaffolds (>10kb), filters them to keep the best per genome pair, then rescues any mappings within 100kb of these anchors.
+SweepGA chains mappings into large syntenic scaffolds (>10kb), keeps the best scaffolds per query genome (1:N filtering), then rescues any mappings within 100kb of these anchors.
 This extracts clean synteny alignments from noisy all-vs-all mappings.

 ## Installation